Gametrics/standards/grc.md

 `VGCC Version Field|Hardware Identity Field|Condition Field|Repair History Field|`

-A "field" is a broad delineation of related information that may contain one or more attributes.
+A "field" is a broad delineation of related information that contains one or more attributes.

 An "attribute" is a section of information within a field that concretely describes some facet of information about a physical item, prefixed by a fixed number of one or more ASCII letters or numbers.